Whether you’re just learning, getting out for fun or fitness, or are an advanced skier, there is a trail for you at Lost Lake Nordic Trails.

 - Intermediate/Advanced – Chateau Golf Course (8 km)

-Discover your next adventure with the Lost Lake cross country ski and snowshoe map.
+Discover your next adventure with the Lost Lake Nordic Trails cross country ski and snowshoe map.

 When will the trails open?

-Seen a few centimetres of snow fall?
-Find out what it takes to get the trails ready before they are opened for the season.
+Find out more regarding what it takes to get the trails ready before they are opened for the season.

 In order to preserve the state of the trails, dogs are prohibited in Lost Lake Park during winter nordic operations, but are permitted on the free multi-use trails during the winter months.
 RMOW’s dog regulations apply.